Hospital Negligence Claims – How Much Compensation Can I Claim?

 When the case is settled, we will take out our legal fees from the compensation amount, while the claimant takes the balance.
-This can be particularly useful as legal aid has not been available for clinical negligence cases since April 2013.

 However, if the claim is rejected, you pay nothing to us.
 We do this to help out people who lack the required finance to pursue a claim but have very strong legal grounds to make a case.
 Our ‘No Win No Fee’ arrangement is a testament to our commitment to ensuring our clients get their deserved compensation for hospital negligence and neglects.
 You can call us for free advice on how to easily proceed with your claim.

 If you’re looking to hire a No Win No Fee solicitor, keep in mind that there’s usually a time limit for starting a hospital negligence claim.
 This applies by law under the Limitation Act 1980.
 The time limit is usually three years from when the hospital negligence occurred.
 However, there are exceptions to this rule.
 For instance, if the victim is a child, then the three-year time limit won’t start until their 18th birthday.

 Another exception is if the victim lacks the mental capacity to act independently.
 If this applies, then the time limit will only start if and when the victim regains sufficient mental capacity to claim on their own.

 You’ve reached the end of our guide to making a claim for hospital negligence.
 Now it’s time to take action.